red-dev-inc/red-bridge/Architecture/README.md

 6. Look at the **UML Class diagram** ([PlantUML](UML/Class/ZavaX%20Classes.wsd)/[image](UML/Class/ZavaX%20Classes.png)) to see how each of the major components of the system are structured.
 The class diagram shows a static view of the system architecture that is needed to support the use-cases.

-7. Now it's time to learn about how to become a bridge warden by staking the ZavaX bridge's elastic subnet staking token, ZAX.
+7. Now it's time to learn about how to become a bridge guardian by staking the ZavaX bridge's elastic subnet staking token, ZAX.
 (All elastic subnets require a staking token; this is what allows them to operate permissionlessly.)

 * Begin by looking at the **UML Use Case diagram** ([PlantUML](UML/Usecase/ZavaX%20Usecases.wsd)/[image](UML/Usecase/ZavaX%20Usecases.png)) again, but this time focusing on the third and fourth use-cases (which are connected).
-Then look at the UML Sequence diagrams that you haven't yet examined, **Create ZavaX Validator Sequence** ([PlantUML](UML/Sequence/Create%20ZavaX%20Validator%20Sequence.wsd)/[image](UML/Sequence/Create%20ZavaX%20Validator%20Sequence.png)), **Maintain Wardens Sequence** ([PlantUML](UML/Sequence/Maintain%20Wardens%20Sequence.wsd)/[image](UML/Sequence/Maintain%20Wardens%20Sequence.png)), and [ZavaX **Validator Expires Sequence** ([PlantUML](UML/Sequence/ZavaX%20Validator%20Expires%20Sequence.wsd)/[image](UML/Sequence/ZavaX%20Validator%20Expires%20Sequence.png)).
+Then look at the UML Sequence diagrams that you haven't yet examined, **Create ZavaX Validator Sequence** ([PlantUML](UML/Sequence/Create%20ZavaX%20Validator%20Sequence.wsd)/[image](UML/Sequence/Create%20ZavaX%20Validator%20Sequence.png)), **Maintain guardians Sequence** ([PlantUML](UML/Sequence/Maintain%20guardians%20Sequence.wsd)/[image](UML/Sequence/Maintain%20guardians%20Sequence.png)), and ZavaX **Validator Expires Sequence** ([PlantUML](UML/Sequence/ZavaX%20Validator%20Expires%20Sequence.wsd)/[image](UML/Sequence/ZavaX%20Validator%20Expires%20Sequence.png)).
 The first and third sequence diagrams should be very familiar to you if you are familiar with how Avalanche validators work.
-The second, *Maintain Wardens Sequence*, is unique to ZavaX and shows how validators are promoted to wardens and then demoted near the end of their validation period.
+The second, *Maintain guardians Sequence*, is unique to ZavaX and shows how validators are promoted to guardians and then demoted near the end of their validation period.

 * As with the previous use-cases, you can look at the associated *notes* documents [in the same folder](UML/Sequence/) for notes, particularly around failure recovery, and you can zoom in on parts of the UML Sequence diagram by viewing the associated [Communication diagrams](UML/Communication/).
 Finally, you can look again at the **class diagram** ([PlantUML](UML/Class/ZavaX%20Classes.wsd)/[image](UML/Class/ZavaX%20Classes.png)) to see the structure of the application itself that is needed to support these use cases.
 ### Terms to Know